Maryville in the News

 South City student who almost gave up dream of going to college gets full-ride scholarship

-kmov.com [March 9] – D’Aundre Fitzpatrick, who was recently chosen to be a recipient of Maryville’s Dr. Donald J. Suggs Scholarship, is featured.
+kmov.com [March 9] – D’Aundre Fitzpatrick, a recipient of Maryville’s Dr. Donald J. Suggs Scholarship, is featured.

 Maryville University Shines Through Kids Rock Cancer Charity